 The unit is powered up by pressing the ON key.
-Be sure the power pack is connected or that you have good batteries installed.
+Be sure that there are batteries installed or the power pack is connected.
 The unit is configured with the settings that were in effect when the OFF key was last pressed.
-If you ever want to start the VIA Bravo with factory preset values, hold the ENTER key while you power up the unit.
+If you ever want to start the VIA Bravo MRI with factory preset values, hold the ENTER key while you power up the unit.